Brushing Your Cat’s Teeth

 Why should I brush my cat’s teeth?

-More than half of all cats over the age of three have periodontal disease (infection of the tissues surrounding the teeth).
-Periodontal disease starts as gingivitis, resulting from plaque coming into contact with the gingiva (gums).
-If not removed through regular brushing, plaque thickens and mineralizes resulting in tartar.
-Left untreated, gingivitis may progress to destructive periodontal disease which may be painful and ultimately lead to tooth loss.
-See the handout “Dental Disease in Cats” for more information on periodontal disease.
+If not removed through regular brushing, plaque thickens and mineralizes, resulting in tartar.
+Left untreated, gingivitis may progress to destructive periodontal disease, which may be painful and ultimately lead to tooth loss.
+See the handout “Dental Disease in Cats” for more information about periodontal disease.

 When should I brush my cat's teeth?